I loved this talk.

 - Remember Parkinson’s Law – work expands to fill the time alloted.
 Define what your tasks are and what your work hours are going to be and act accordingly.

 Mistake – Doing the work of others

 Promotions are rewards for getting the job done, not necessarily being the one that does it.
 That saying “If you want something done, do it yourself” is BS.
-All that ensures is that you’ll be the one doing whatever that task is for a really long time, and if you teach people that you’ll do things for them you prevent them from being motivated to figure things out on their own.
+All that ensures is that you’ll be the one doing whatever that task is for a really long time.
+If you teach people that you’ll do things for them, you prevent them from being motivated to figure things out on their own.

-Don’t let people “delegate up” inappropriately – avoid the inclination to “mother” people and solve their problems for them and waste your time.
+- Don’t let people “delegate up” inappropriately.
+Avoid the inclination to “mother” people, solve their problems for them and waste your time.
 If it’s their project, it’s their responsibility to own it and figure it out.

 Mistake – Working without a break

 Working without a break sends the message that you’re flustered or inefficient.
 If you seem like you’re flustered you’ll be passed up for important projects and opportunities.

 - Obviously, the author says take a lunch break.
 Personally, I like working through lunch and going for a 10 or 15 minute walk at 3 or 4 to power through the last few hours of work.
 I say, find what works for you.